Skip to main content

 Security RequirementYapiKey, http, mutualTLS, oauth2, openIdConnectExample

-BasicYOnly checks the presence of an Authorization header.
+BasicYOnly checks the presence and format of an Authorization header according to RFC 7617 .

 API Key (cookie)Y